DimOriCoding/Question-Answering-Engine-with-Transformers/README.md

    4.The creation of a query executor that retrieves the answer in natural language from the Wikidata endpoint.

-   5.The development of the Question answering engines based on the previous four parts by using cosine similarity metric, jaccard similarity metric and Sentence Transformers Library.
+   5.The development of the Question answering engines by using cosine similarity metric, jaccard similarity metric and Sentence Transformers Library.

 All the above components leads to a very effective question-answering engine, because the percentage of the correctly answered questions is significantly high.